-Water Quality Inspections in accordance with the inspection and reports sub-sections will not be measured separately for payment up to the time the Contract Time expires.
+Water Quality Inspections in accordance with the inspection and reports sub-sections will be measured for payment by the month up to the time the Contract Time expires.
 Required inspections and reports after Contract Time has expired will not be measured for payment.